ITKTools/ITKTools/README.md

 Building
 --------

 Building ITKTools from source requires to first build the ITK.
-Currently we relky on ITK4 the latest git version, available at https://github.com/InsightSoftwareConsortium/ITK .
+Currently we rely on ITK5, the latest git version, available at https://github.com/InsightSoftwareConsortium/ITK .
+Set Module_ITKReview to ON in CMAKE advanced settings.

 Linux: